Skip to main content

 Milanesa

-Milanesa, a thin, breaded cutlet of beef or chicken, is a popular everyday dish in Paraguay.
-It's typically pan-fried and served with various accompaniments, such as mashed potatoes, rice, or french fries.
-Milanesa is a versatile and affordable meal, enjoyed across the country.
+Milanesa is a thin, breaded cutlet of beef or chicken and an everyday staple here.
+It's pan-fried and served with whatever's around, often mashed potatoes, rice, or fries.
+Cheap and adaptable, it's eaten all over the country.

 Allergens: